reconhub/recontools/README.md

 #>    ✓ Packages should have tests
 #>
 #> Consider fixing the issues identified above.
-#> However, your package is already remarkable!
+#> However, your package is already wicked!
 ```